2nd Infantry Division (United Kingdom): 1917

 During the opening months of 1917 the division conducted trench raids and minor attacks in the Ancre Valley.

 On 16 March the Germans undertook a planned retreat to the Hindenburg Line, and the division advanced after them.

 In April the division took part in the Battle of Arras, the British part of the Nivelle offensive.
 In particular, the division fought between 27 and 29 April, in the Battle of Arleux, and between 3 and 4 May in the Battle of the Scarpe.

 After a period of rest and training the division returned to the frontline and re-engaged in trench warfare.
-In October the additions to the division were put through intensive musketry training to bring them up the standard of the remaining pre-war regulars.
+In October the additions to the division were put through intensive musketry training to bring them up the standard of the remaining pre-war Regulars.

 The division started to enter the trenches on the front, during the Battle of Cambrai on 27 November.
 On the tenth day of the battle, 30 November, the division fought in a defensive action against a determined German counter-attack.
 Results of the fighting were mixed: some units held their positions, and others were forced back up to 300 yd.
 During the fighting, one battery of eight machine-guns fired 70,000 rounds and another two batteries fired 100,000 between them.
-The division suffered around 2,000 casualties during the day, and included the entire DCompany of the 13th Battalion, Essex Regiment being killed or taken prisoner.
+The division suffered around 2,000 casualties during the day, and included the entire DCompany of the 13th (Service) Battalion, Essex Regiment, being killed or taken prisoner.

 For the remainder of the year, the division manned the front and engaged in trench warfare.
 Total casualties for 1917 amounted to 8,770.